doddlesoft/shopper/docs/integrations/api/items.md

 We like to keep our data clean and tidy, and one of the ways we do this is by ensuring there are no duplicate entries in our database.

 Therefore, whenever a `POST` request is sent to the `/api/items` endpoint we first check to see if there is another item with the same name.
-If one is found in your account, we will simply use and return this item rather than create a new one.
+If an item is found, we will simply use and return this item rather than create a new one.

 If an `item_id` is provided in the payload, there's no need to perform this check and the existing item is always used and returned.

-The only difference in responses for these scenarios is that if a new item is created a `204 Created` status is returned, otherwise, if the item already exists a `200 OK` status is returned.
+The only difference in responses for these scenarios is that if a new item is created a `201 Created` status is returned, otherwise, if the item already exists a `200 OK` status is returned.

 <!-- theme: warning -->
 > Please note, if a `name` and `item_id` are both present in the same request the `item_id` will take precedence, meaning the existing item with the ID provided will be added to the list or meal.

 ### Updating an item

-To update an item use the `PATCH` method and include the new name of the item in the request payload.
+To update an item send a `PATCH` request to the `/api/items/{id}` endpoint containing the new name of the item in the request payload.

 ```
 $ curl -X PATCH http://shopper.test/api/items/1 \